-In a mixing bowl or measuring cup combine warm milk (110 F), yeast, honey, oil, and eggs.
+In a mixing bowl or measuring cup combine warm water (110 F), yeast, honey, oil, and eggs.
 Stir and set aside to foam for 3 mins.Pro tip - Instant yeast does not need to be activated.
 But I like to ensure my yeast is good and working for me.
 You may choose to add all ingredients directly to the flour.

 Measure the flour and salt in a mixing bowl or stand mixer with the dough hook.
 Add the yeast mixture and combine well.Pro tip - If you do not like kneading, I highly recommend using a stand mixer with the hook attachment.

 Knead - By hand - transfer to a well-dusted worktop and knead for 5 to 6 minutes (video shows kneading by hand) - Stand mixer - once all the flour is well incorporated knead on medium for 4 to 5 minutes (Progress pictures show knead in a stand mixer)

 When the dough is soft, shiny, but still slightly sticky shape into a ball.
 Place the dough in an oiled bowl seam side down.
 Coat the surface with oil to prevent drying.
 Cover with a clean kitchen cloth or plastic wrap.

 Leave in a warm place.
 Let rise for 60 to 90 minutes until double in volume.
 Pro tip - In winter, you may need 90 minutes or more.
 But in summer, the dough may double in 45 minutes.
 If you can't attend to it at that moment, de-gas, reshape, and let double in volume again.